Safeguarding Policy Statement and Information

 Full name – Preferred email address – Club affiliation

 We will then invite you to book onto the online Safeguarding Young Cricketers module with the SCF.
 You will then receive an email inviting you to book onto the module.
-Once you have booked on you will receive a second email from the ECB with a link and access details our new ECB e-learning account.
+Once you have booked on you will receive a second email from the ECB with a link and access details to your new ECB e-learning account.

 Please log in to your e-learning account at https://elearning.ecb.co.uk in order to complete the module and ensure that you download your certificate.
 You may have to wait after registering before the module appears in your e-Learning.